sayfessyd/sayfessyd/README.md

   - ≈50% are public
   - ≈50% are private
 - 2 Sold products
-- 1 published mobile software product
+- 1 Published mobile software product